 Despite his brutality, Justinian II did try to protect the rights of peasants, who made up the largest number of potential recruits for military campaigns.
 He resisted attempts by aristocrats to usurp the land of peasants, which made him unpopular with the aristocracy.

-He also soon fell out of favor with peasants, who, despite his previous support, were against his tax plans.
+Justinian II, however, soon fell out of favor with peasants, who, despite his previous support, were against his tax plans.
 The emperor used taxes to cater to his luxurious tastes and to create large, monumental buildings.

 With neither the peasants nor the aristocracy on his side, Justinian II was in danger of losing power.

-The former cruel tyrant was then exiled to the Crimea.
+The former cruel tyrant was then exiled to Crimea.
 Leontios held the throne for just three years, however, before he himself was dethroned by Tiberius Apsimarus, who took power.

 Justinian II has nose cut off, is exiled, but doesn’t give up

-While in the Crimea, Justinian II began to develop a plan to regain the throne.
+While in Crimea, Justinian II began to develop a plan to regain the throne.
 He began to gather enough supporters that he soon became a threat to the Emperor.
 Authorities were set to arrest the exiled emperor to bring him to Constantinople in 702, but he managed to escape and sought out refuge provided by Busir, the khagan of the Khazars, a semi-nomadic Turkic people.

 Busir gave Justinian II land near the Sea of Azov, which is located north of the Black Sea.
 He also offered his sister as a bride to the exiled emperor, who renamed her Theodora, after the wife of Justinian I.